Reviews You Can Rely On

 How We Tested

-Battery (5% of weighting): We test each vacuum's battery life to see how long it lasts on a single charge, on both the lowest and highest settings.
+We test each vacuum's battery life to see how long it lasts on a single charge, on both the lowest and highest settings.
 This gives you the range that you have to work.

 Why Trust GearLab

-Senior Review Analyst and Editor, Rachael Lamore designed our updated Vacuum 2.0 testing protocol, bringing scientific rigor and hands-on expertise from testing dozens of vacuums.
+Rachael Lamore, Senior Review Analyst and Editor, designed our vacuum testing protocol, bringing scientific rigor and hands-on expertise from testing dozens of vacuums.
 She is our lead tester, not just in this vacuum category, but has also spent hundreds of hours testing canister, upright, and handheld vacuums.
+She has a background in biological sciences and ecological research, bringing analytical precision to the development of vacuum testing protocols that measure suction, debris pickup, and filtration.

 Analysis and Test Results